cloud-based CMMS for asset lifecycle management

 It can be a challenge deciding whether to repair or replace your assets, especially when they’re critical to your organization.
 A good rule of thumb is to calculate your asset’s current value, taking into account its depreciation, and then compare that to the cost of new equipment.

 A CMMS can also help you take a more granular look at your asset’s value by tracking metrics like mean time between failures (MTBF) and mean time to repair (MTTR).
-Beyond that, CMMS software can track safety issues, inventory, and spare parts availability, and a range of other considerations that can help decision makers determine when to dispose of an asset.
+Beyond that, CMMS software can track safety issues, inventory, spare parts availability, and a range of other considerations that can help decision makers determine when to dispose of an asset.

 Optimizing the Disposal Process

-• Can the asset be resold?
-This will depend on factors like obsolescence, utilization, and asset health.
+• Can the asset be resold?This will depend on factors like obsolescence, utilization, and asset health.
 It’s a good practice to keep records of maintenance activities throughout the asset’s lifecycle in order to increase its resale value.
 If the asset can’t be resold, it may be possible to sell its components or some of its materials.

-• What is the proper way to dispose of the asset?
-If the asset or its components cannot be resold, then the next step is to determine how to discard what’s left.
+• What is the proper way to dispose of the asset?If the asset or its components cannot be resold, then the next step is to determine how to discard what’s left.
 Depending on the materials and components, some assets are subject to strict regulations when it comes to disposal.
-Consider costs associated with disposal as well, since removal of certain materials can require specialized services.
+Consider costs associated with disposal as well, since removing certain materials can require specialized services.

-• How will uninstalling the asset impact the rest of the worksite?
-Managers will need to plan for the labor and time needed to successfully dispose of the asset before installing the replacement.
+• How will uninstalling the asset impact the rest of the worksite?Managers will need to plan for the labor and time needed to successfully dispose of the asset before installing the replacement.

-Monitor asset health data, organize it, and store it in a central location.
 Industrial Internet of Things (IIoT) tools make it easy to track key indicators of asset health, like vibration levels or temperature.
 A network of wireless sensors can capture that data and stream it to the cloud in real-time.

 CMMS software, like eMaint, stores and organizes that data for easy analysis.
 When vibration levels cross a certain threshold (or when other asset data exceeds limits), eMaint automatically starts a maintenance workflow so that your teams know exactly what they need to do to correct the problem.

-Get alerts whenever your critical assets show signs of a new fault.
 CMMS software can issue automatic notifications whenever vibration data crosses a pre-set threshold. eMaint generates work orders and organizes all the information teams need to plan and execute maintenance tasks.
 That means schedules, inventory, maintenance checklists, safety considerations, and more are all collected in one central location.

-Build a strong preventive maintenance program.
 Preventive maintenance helps you stay ahead of machine failure by keeping your assets in optimal running condition at all times.
 A CMMS helps you plan preventive maintenance tasks and track PM completion rates.

 Planning a preventive maintenance strategy is an important element in asset lifecycle management from the beginning.
 During the acquisition stage, it’s a good practice to enter the new asset’s details into your CMMS and determine what, if any, preventive maintenance tasks to assign to it.

-Track your asset maintenance KPIs.
 Staying on top of important key performance indicators (KPIs), such as mean time between failures and mean time to repair, will help you see where your maintenance strategy needs to improve.

-Asset Lifecycle Strategy
+Standardize Asset Management Lifecycle Workflows

 Once the maintenance task is complete, the resulting data can be used for root cause analysis.
 This helps managers fine-tune their preventive maintenance plans and improve future performance.

-The bottom line: asset lifecycle strategy is an ongoing process.
+Remember that asset lifecycle strategy is an ongoing process.
 With the right tools and the right methods, your asset lifecycle strategy can yield a wide range of benefits.

-Asset Lifecycle Solutions
+Get Lifecycle Asset Management Solutions

 Effective asset life cycle management starts with the right tools.
 That means using sensors and other IIoT tools to monitor the health of your critical assets.
 It also means choosing a quality CMMS to track asset performance throughout the lifecycle.